Mechanical Engineering and Mechanics MSME

 About the Program

 The MS degree program is offered on both a full-time and a part-time basis.
-The General (Aptitude) Test of the Graduate Record Examination (GRE) is required for applicants pursuing full-time study.
-Graduate courses are often scheduled in the late afternoon and evening, so full-time students and part-time students can take the same courses.
-The department has recently adopted the Graduate Co-op program at the master’s level as an option.
+Graduate courses are often scheduled in the late afternoon and evening so full-time students and part-time students can take the same courses.
+Students have the option to participate in the Graduate Co-op program at the master’s level.

 Admission Requirements

 Applicants must meet the graduate requirements for admission to Drexel University.
 Students holding a bachelor's degree in a science or engineering discipline other than mechanical engineering are advised to take several undergraduate courses as preparation for graduate studies.
 Though these courses are not counted toward the required credits for the degree, they also must be listed in the student's plan of study.
-Outstanding students with a GPA of at least 3.5 in their master’s program will be considered for admission to the program leading to the doctor of philosophy degree in mechanical engineering.
+Outstanding students with a GPA of at least 3.5 in their master’s program will be considered for admission to the program leading to the Doctor of Philosophy degree in Mechanical Engineering and Mechanics.

 Degree Requirements